2TAP2B/punkifycc/src/content/posts/navidrome-setup/index.md

 ---
-title: 'Setting Up Navidrome with Docker: Your Music Streaming Server'
+title: 'Setting Up Navidrome with Docker'
 published: 2025-10-23
 draft: false
 description: 'Complete guide to installing Navidrome using Docker Compose, plus setting up your music library and getting your first streams running.'